amzn/style-dictionary/examples/advanced/auto-rebuild-watcher/README.md

 If instead you want to automatically build the tokens every time a property file is updated, run the command `npm run watch` in your CLI.

-This will start to watch the files in the "properties" folder, and whenever a file is updated and saved, the files in `build` are re-generated with the new/updated values.
+This will start to watch the files in the "tokens" folder, and whenever a file is updated and saved, the files in `build` are re-generated with the new/updated values.

 If you want to see it in action, open one of the files generated in "build", open a property file and update one of the values: you will see immediately updated also the generated file.